 Filing an asbestos claim and meeting VA disability qualifications is a complex process.
-A doctor must write a medical nexus letter confirming the veteran’s illness was caused by asbestos.
-The veteran or surviving family member must also write an asbestos exposure summary.
+First a doctor must write a medical nexus letter confirming the veteran’s illness was caused by asbestos.
+Then the veteran or surviving family member must also write an asbestos exposure summary.

 This summary letter must explain how the veteran’s asbestos exposure was primarily caused by their military service.
 If you provide proof of asbestos exposure while in the military, you can get benefits to compensate your family for an illness.

 Asbestos-related diseases are different from most service-connected disabilities.
 Because of their long latency period, these diseases usually do not develop until after retirement.
 In most cases, this means the symptoms and diagnosis were never documented while the veteran was on active duty.

 An asbestos exposure summary provides information about where, when and how a veteran was exposed to asbestos.
 It should describe specific asbestos-containing equipment or materials they worked with and include information about their assigned duties.